Javascript is not enabled.

 7. Water-based foods

 Gut-friendly water-based foods like celery, cucumber and watermelon can help counteract stomach acid.
-Like its name suggests, watermelon is made up of 92 percent water and has powerful anti-inflammatory properties, which helps ease digestion.
+Like its name suggests, watermelon is made up of 92 percent water and has powerful anti-inflammatory properties, which help ease digestion.
+Granny Smith apples can be especially helpful, Pezzone notes.

 Sweet potatoes can help fill you up and are a nutrient powerhouse.